ileathan/hubot-bustabit/README.md

 ["hubot-bustabit"]
 ```

-You hubot should now have bustabit integration.
+You hubot should now have bustabit integration - Fund wallet and get rollen!

 ## Sample Ussage